finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

   - Place card in deck in a certain spot (x from top, x from bottom) with toggle for facedown or faceup
   - Slider to control zoom
   - Play Area SharePreference
+  - Rotate play area
+- Playmats
+- Layout cards in the Deck Editor more dynamically
+  - Have stacks link to each other
+  - Have # of stacks be based off the number of unique cards (remove deckMaxCount)
+- Highlight auto scroll area when auto scrolling
 - dec sideboard is extras
 - ydk side is also extra

 ## Backlog
 - Update all images/screenshots (on cgs website, ln, and all stores)
 - Re-record training video (show on cgs webpage, personal webpage, play store)
+- Tech: Editor unit test to generate schema and confirm it matches docs/schema folder
+- Tech: Runtime unit test to validate StreamingAssets/ against docs/schema
+- Tech: Runtime unit test to succesfully load StreamingAssets/ without error
+- Tech: Runtime unit test to compare docs/games contents to StreamingAssets/
+- Tech: Android Build Parameters
 - Tech: Branch on desktop
 - Tech: Google Play Instant
 - Android Searchbar Widget